Marathon County, Wisconsin: Government

-In the United States Senate, Marathon County is represented by Republican Ron Johnson and Democrat Tammy Baldwin.
-In the United States House of Representatives, the county lies within Wisconsin's 7th congressional district, represented by Republican Tom Tiffany.
-At the state level, Marathon County lies within the Wisconsin Senate's 23rd and 29th districts (mostly the latter), represented by Republicans Jesse James and Cory Tomczyk, respectively, and the Wisconsin State Assembly's 69th, 85th, 86th, and 87th districts (mostly the latter three), represented by Republicans Karen Hurd, Patrick Snyder, John Spiros, and Brent Jacobson, respectively.
-Judicially, the county lies within the Wisconsin Court of Appeals's third district and the ninth Wisconsin circuit court (of which it is the seat).
+In the United States Senate, Marathon County is represented by Ron Johnson and Tammy Baldwin.
+The county is in Wisconsin's 7th congressional district, represented by Tom Tiffany.
+Marathon County is in Wisconsin's 23rd Senate district and Wisconsin's 29th Senate district districts (mostly the latter), represented by Jesse James and Cory Tomczyk, respectively, and Wisconsin's 69th Assembly district, Wisconsin's 85th Assembly district, Wisconsin's 86th Assembly district, and Wisconsin's 87th Assembly district (mostly the latter three), represented by Karen Hurd, Patrick Snyder, John Spiros, and Brent Jacobson, respectively.
+The county is in the Wisconsin Court of Appeals's third district and the ninth Wisconsin circuit court (of which it is the seat).
 At the local level, Marathon County has several elected officials and is governed by a 38-member county board, elected by district.

 Politics

 At founding, Marathon was reliably Democratic, attributed to its large population of German Catholic immigrants, who had many grievances against the Republican Party.
 In 1896, the Democratic Party's adoption of the populist movement infuriated the local anti-free silver Germans, and Marathon broke for the Republican Party for the first time since formation.
 Deeply progressive, the county saw the Democratic Party's perceived abandonment of progressive values as an offense, and like the state became a Republican stronghold for the next four election cycles.
 Marathon's semi-urban but largely rural and heavily German Catholic population, which reflected the demographics of the state, led to it eventually becoming one of the most reliable bellwether counties in the state, voting for the candidate that won the state in every election between 1892 and 1996 (with two exceptions: 1928, when the losing candidate was a Catholic, and 1940, when many German Americans turned sharply away from Franklin D. Roosevelt, who was seen as Anglophilic).
 Starting in 2000, Marathon County began following the trend of many other rural counties, breaking for George W. Bush even as Wisconsin remained a safely blue state and continuing to shift rightward (with the exception of Barack Obama's 2008 landslide).
 Since 2008, Republicans have gained ground in the county in every election cycle even as the state has flip-flopped between Republicans and Democrats.
 Marathon County's Republican swing has continued locally as well - it has not voted for a Democrat at the state level since 2006, and Republicans won the mayoralty of Wausau in 2024.